moinwiki/moin/docs/admin/configure.rst

    "before" -> "item acl from metadata (if specified)" -> "after";
    "before" -> "default (otherwise)"                   -> "after";

-How to use before/default/after:
+How to use before, default, and after:

-* `before` is usually used to force something, for example if you want to give some wiki admin all permissions indiscriminately
+* `before` is usually used to force something, for example if you want to give some wiki admin all permissions indiscriminately; in the example above, no one can create an item ACL rule locking out SuperUser's access
-* `default` is the behavior if nothing special has been specified, ie no ACL in the item's metadata
+* `default` is the behavior if no ACL was created in the item's metadata; above, only members of a trusted group can write ACL rules or delete items, and a user must be logged in (known) to write or create items
-* `after` is rarely used and when it is, it is used to "not forget something unless otherwise specified".
+* `after` is rarely used and when it is, it is used to "not forget something unless otherwise specified";
+  above, all users may read all items unless blocked (or given more privileges) by an ACL on the target item

 When configuring content ACLs, you can choose between standard (flat) ACL processing and hierarchic ACL processing.
 Hierarchic processing means that